ctxs-ai/ctxs.ai/contexts/chr15m/clojure-style.md

 ---
-title: Clojure Style Guide from guide.clojure.style
+title: Clojure Style Guide
+description: Style guide for real world Clojure code
-provenance: Distilled by an LLM from the source material
+provenance: Distilled by an LLM from the source material at guide.clojure.style
 ---
 # Clojure Style Guide